STORM’s latest achievements, as well as other useful resources will be shared in this section.

 STORM articles and papers

-“Operational demand forecasting in district heating systems using ensembles of machine learning algorithms” Award-winner at the 15th International Symposium on District Heating and Cooling in Seoul, South Korea, September 2016 (scientific paper)
+“Operational Demand Forecasting in District Heating Systems Using Ensembles of Online Machine Learning Algorithms,” Energy Procedia, Volume 116, June 2017: p.208 – 216.
+Award-winner at the 15th International Symposium on District Heating and Cooling in Seoul, South Korea, September 2016.

 Project communication materials